huli/mas-data-science/README.md

 # mas-data-science

-Excercises and experiments of the course.
+Exercises and experiments of the course.